Model Quantization#

 AMD Quark is a comprehensive cross-platform deep learning toolkit designed to simplify and enhance the quantization of deep learning models.
 Supporting both PyTorch and ONNX models, Quark empowers developers to optimize their models for deployment on a wide range of hardware backends, achieving significant performance gains without compromising accuracy.

-AMD Quark provides default configrations that support INT8 quantization configuration.
+AMD Quark provides default configurations that support INT8 quantization.
 For example, XINT8 uses symmetric INT8 activation and weights quantization with power-of-two scales using the MinMSE calibration method.
-The quantization configuration can be customized using the QuantizationConfig class.
-The following example shows how to set up the quantization configuration for INT8 quantization:

 quant_config = QuantizationConfig(calibrate_method=PowerOfTwoMethod.MinMSE,